-- The NYCDOE offers free access to over-the-phone interpretation services in over 200 languages so staff can communicate with Pre-K for All families who speak a language other than English.
-The service is provided by Language Line.
+The DOE offers free access to over-the-phone interpretation services in over 350 languages so staff can communicate with Pre-K for All families who speak a language other than English.
+Interpretation services are now provided by a new vendor.

 - when a parent/guardian comes to your school/program

 - when you call a parent/guardian